Social Inclusion Initiative

-The Social Inclusion initiative was launched in 2010 to address the systemic problem of social, economic, and political exclusion throughout the Western Hemisphere.
+The Social Inclusion initiative was launched in 2010 to analyze and address the systemic problem of social, economic, and political exclusion throughout the Western Hemisphere.

 With funding from the Ford Foundation, Americas Society, leveraging its relationship with Council of the Americas, aims to strengthen the representation of marginalized groups by coordinating new research and promoting fresh debate on how the public and private sectors can create more inclusive societies in the region.
 The Social Inclusion initiative involves in-country research, white papers, dedicated issues of Americas Quarterly, and high-level private roundtable meetings and public conferences on topics of inclusion.